Andrea Romizi

-Andrea Romizi (born 9 February 1979) is an Italian politician.
+Andrea Romizi (born 9 February 1979) is an Italian politician serving as a member of the Legislative Assembly of Umbria since 2024.
 He was mayor of Perugia from 2014 to 2024.

-Biography
+Life and career

 After graduating in Law at the University of Perugia and becoming a lawyer, Romizi began working at the legal office led by Fiammetta Modena, member of The People of Freedom and centre-right candidate at the 2010 Umbrian regional election: in 2009, Romizi is elected to the city council of Perugia.

 At the 2014 Italian local elections, Romizi became the centre-right candidate for the office of Mayor of Perugia: after ranking second at the first round, Romizi won the second round, defeating the incumbent Mayor Wladimiro Boccali.
 Romizi is the first centre-right Mayor of Perugia since World War II.